Buffer Stock vs. Safety Stock: Understanding the Key Differences

 Assessing Your Inventory Needs

-Start by analyzing your current inventory challenges through two lenses:
+Start by analyzing current inventory challenges through two analytical lenses:

 Demand Analysis for Buffer Stock: